Ellie Cohanim

-Ellie Cohanim (born December 10, 1972) is an Iranian-born former American diplomat and broadcast journalist who served as Deputy Special Envoy to Monitor and Combat Anti-Semitism at the United States Department of State during the first Donald Trump administration.
+Ellie Cohanim (born Elham Cohanim, December 10, 1972) is an Iranian-born former American diplomat and broadcast journalist who served as Deputy Special Envoy to Monitor and Combat Anti-Semitism at the United States Department of State during the first Donald Trump administration.

 Education

-Cohanim earned her B.A. in Political Science from Barnard College of Columbia University.
+Cohanim earned her B.A. in political science from Barnard College.
 She conducted graduate studies in International Relations at the Hebrew University of Jerusalem.

 Career

 Prior to her position at the United States Department of State, she was a Special Correspondent and Senior Vice President for Jewish Broadcasting Service (JBS), and an Executive at Yeshiva University, the Jewish Theological Seminary of America, and UJA-Federation of New York.

 Cohanim has criticized the government in Iran, and what she has termed their "obsessive anti-Semitism".
-Cohanim criticized the social media company Twitter over what she deemed their hypocrisy in refusing to censor the Twitter account of the Iranian Supreme Leader Ayatollah Khamenei, while claiming it is censoring the tweets of President Trump.
-Cohanim went on to call upon Twitter to completely ban Khamenei from their platform.
+Cohanim criticized the social media company Twitter over what she deemed their hypocrisy in refusing to censor the Twitter account of the Iranian Supreme Leader Ali Khamenei, while claiming it is censoring the tweets of President Trump.
+Cohanim went on to call upon Twitter to completely ban Ali Khamenei from their platform.
 Cohanim has condemned the terrorist-designated group Hezbollah, citing their ties to Iran, and has publicly stated that the US praises countries which follow the US in designating Hezbollah a terrorist group and freezing their assets.

 At the outset of the COVID-19 pandemic, Cohanim proclaimed that the emerging conspiracy theories blaming Jews for the global outbreak and spread of the Coronavirus are a "modern-day blood libel", and admonished government figures in Iran, Turkey, and the Palestinian Authority for spreading these conspiracy theories.